 You should consider requesting anonymisation of the residential rental provider’s name and details if it might identify your client.

-You should consider obtaining the residential rental provider’s consent to the proceeding suppression order or requesting an undertaking that they neither consent nor oppose the making of the order.
+You should consider obtaining the residential rental provider’s consent to the proceeding suppression order or requesting that they neither consent nor oppose the making of the order.

 Under s 4 OCA the Tribunal is to have regard to the primacy of the principle of open justice and the free communication and disclosure of information in determining whether to make a suppression order.
 That principle is only to be overridden or displaced if the Tribunal considers the specific circumstances of a case make it necessary.